Holistic Student Success Platform

 Coaching Resources

-A primary use of ISSAQ is to structure conversations with students in order to foster their success.
-At DIA, we refer to this work as "coaching" in order to distinguish this from field-, major-, or course-based "advising" that focuses on scheduling and timely management of the curriculum.
-However, this work is done by many people with many different titles across institutions: advisors, coaches, counselors, faculty, and many more.
-The resources below are designed to:
+A primary use of ISSAQ is to facilitate meaningful conversations with students to support their success.
+At DIA, we term this engagement as "coaching" to distinguish it from other forms of guidance, such as field-, major-, or course-based "advising," which primarily deals with scheduling and curriculum management.
+It's important to note that individuals with various titles, including advisors, coaches, counselors, faculty, and more, perform this essential work across institutions.
+The resources provided below are tailored to:

 -